“Both mother and child are doing well.” Those are the words families hope to hear after a woman gives birth to her child.

 Some common reasons for a failed diagnosis include a healthcare professional’s failure to:

 - Properly detect and treat fetal distress

 - Monitor and control oxygen intake

 - Order proper screenings and tests

 CONTACT A BALTIMORE MEDICAL MALPRACTICE ATTORNEY TODAY

 Pregnancies that result in a birth injury, either to the mother or the child, are stressful, complicated, and sometimes heartbreaking.
 Mothers and families affected by preventable birth injuries should be compensated.
-Here at the Law Offices of Randolph Rice, we want to zealously represent you and ensure that you receive the compensation you deserve for any and all preventable birth injuries.
+Here at the Rice, Murtha & Psoras, we want to zealously represent you and ensure that you receive the compensation you deserve for any and all preventable birth injuries.
 If you believe that a birth injury to your or your child was preventable, call us at (410) 694-7291 to schedule your initial consultation today.